pratham891/nydiva-backend/README.md

   - `GET /api/payments/:id` - Get payment status

 ## Future Plans
-1. **User Authentication**: Implement user registration, login, and JWT-based authentication.
-2. **Order Management**: Develop endpoints for creating, updating, and managing orders.
+1. **Order Management**: Develop endpoints for creating, updating, and managing orders.
-3. **Cart Management**: Implement functionality for managing user carts.
+2. **Cart Management**: Implement functionality for managing user carts.
-4. **Payments**: Integrate payment processing and status tracking.
+3. **Payments**: Integrate payment processing and status tracking.

 This documentation provides an overview of the current state of the backend server and outlines future development plans.
 For detailed information on each endpoint and model, refer to the respective files in the codebase.